samboy/lunacy/README.md

 * A module by Steve Donovan called `spawner` is here so we can have a version of Python’s old `popen2` in Luancy.
 For users of stock Lua, this library for Lua is available at https://github.com/samboy/LUAlibs
+* It is now possible to have Lunacy, when run in terminal mode, return the result of any expression which starts with a number (i.e. any character between `0` and `9`).
+This gives Lunacy “desktop calculator” support, allowing one to easily use it to perform numeric computations.

 # Changelog

+* `2021-03-21` When run in terminal mode, if the first character in an expression is a number, we return the result of the expression.
+In other words, Lunacy now is a “quick and simple” desktop calculator:
+  Type in “lunacy”, then type in a numeric math expression one wants to solve, e.g. `2 ^ 35`, and Lunacy will return the answer without needing to have the line begin with `=`.
 * `2021-03-06` Fully document `lfs` (luafilesystem) in Lunacy manual.
   Remove spawner.c *NIX compile-time warnings.
 Lunacy binary still at 2021-02-22.